zipplet/piconsole/README.md

   * Compilation only tested and supported under free pascal 3.
   * Requires the rpiio library - https://github.com/zipplet/rpiio
   * Requires the lcore library - https://github.com/zipplet/lcore
-  * Supplied with and designed to be used with a copy of godaemon (godaemontask) built for ARMv6
-  * godaemon is also one of my projects and the source can be found at https://github.com/zipplet/godaemon

 * firmware / ATTINY85 (firmware for the control PCB without fan PWM):
   * Compiles with Atmel Studio 7.0
   * Should also fit on the smaller ATTINY chips (the code compiles to <2KB)

-## Coming soon

-* More microcontroller firmware
-* Schematics
-* Installer/etc
-* Releases so you do not need to compile anything
-* See todo.txt for more information